Select Bus Service: Corridors

-On September 25, 2016, the eleventh corridor (twelfth route overall) and the second for Queens, the Q70, was rebranded as the "LaGuardia Link" and became a SBS route.
+In September 2016, the eleventh corridor (twelfth route overall) and the second for Queens, the Q70, was rebranded as the "LaGuardia Link" and became a SBS route.
 As opposed to other SBS routes, the Q70 is wrapped in a light blue scheme with clouds and airplanes in order to encourage more people to use public transportation when using the airport.
 This marked MTA Bus's first SBS route, as well as the second for Queens and the eleventh overall.
 The M23, the twelfth corridor (thirteenth route) and the fifth in Manhattan, became a Select Bus Service route on November 6, 2016 with dedicated bus lanes and countdown clocks at some stops, replacing M23 local service at the cost of $1.7 million.

-The M79 became an SBS route on May 21, 2017, with the installation of bus lanes along its route.
-The Bx6, after the completion of bus lanes and widened sidewalks, became an SBS route on September 3, 2017.
+The M79 became an SBS route in May 2017, with the installation of bus lanes along its route.
+The Bx6, after the completion of bus lanes and widened sidewalks, became an SBS route in September 2017.
 It supplements the local service by stopping at high ridership stops.
 This is the third route for the Bronx.
-Select Bus Service along Woodhaven and Cross Bay Boulevards was implemented on the Q52 and Q53 routes on November 12, 2017.
+Select Bus Service along Woodhaven and Cross Bay Boulevards was implemented on the Q52 and Q53 routes in November 2017.

 Select Bus Service along Kings Highway was implemented on the B82, which replaced the former Limited-Stop route, on October 1, 2018.
 The city subsequently announced that following the implementation of the B82 SBS, it would halt the implementation of Select Bus Service in the outer boroughs until 2021 as a result of budget cuts, and an upcoming redesign of the city's bus network.

 A temporary M14 Select Bus Service route was proposed for implementation in early 2019, in preparation for the 14th Street Tunnel shutdown.
 This route would have run between Tenth Avenue and Stuyvesant Cove Ferry, with local service on the M14A and M14D.
 Five additional temporary routes would have been implemented for the shutdown in April 2019.
 However, on January 3, 2019, the shutdown plan was altered by Governor Andrew Cuomo and the proposed SBS routes were put on hold.
 In February 2019, the MTA announced plans to implement SBS on the M14A and M14D, and has since been implemented on July 1, 2019.